King Khalid University: History

 King Khalid University was recently ranked fourth in overall performance among universities in Saudi Arabia.
-In the MENA region, King Khalid University was ranked 24th in overall performance in 2019 by Quacquarelli Symonds (QS).
-At the international level, King Khalid University was recently ranked 448th in QS World University Rankings.
+In a 2024 ranking by QS World University Rankings, King Khalid University was internationally ranked 761.
 As part of the strategic plan, the university objective is to increase its ranking to the top 200 by 2030.

 2012 student protests and change of university presidency

-On 7 March 2012, during the 2011–2012 Saudi Arabian protests, women students of the University protested against "injustice and inequality" and "discrimination and mistreatment" by university security staff.
+On 7 March 2012, during the 2011–2012 Saudi Arabian protests, women students of the university protested against "injustice and inequality" and "discrimination and mistreatment" by university security staff.
 The students were attacked by security forces and on 10 March held a sit-in calling for the rector Abdullah al-Rashid to resign.
 On 1 July 2012, Rashid was fired by King Abdullah and replaced by Abdulrahman al-Dawood.